mhamze23/M19_TextEditor/README.md

 To build this text editor, I'll start with an existing application and implement methods for getting and storing data to an IndexedDB database.
 I'll use a package called idb, which is a lightweight wrapper around the IndexedDB API.
 It features a number of methods that are useful for storing and retrieving data, and is used by companies like Google and Mozilla.

-I will deploy this full-stack application to Heroku using the Heroku Deployment Guide on The Full-Stack Blog. https://module19-text-editor.herokuapp.com/
+I have deployed this full-stack application to Heroku using the Heroku Deployment Guide on The Full-Stack Blog.
+[Heruku] https://module19-text-editor.herokuapp.com/

 ## User Story